Could 'predator' Nisbet revive Hibs' season?

 "I've always maintained our front line, when fully fit, is really dangerous for this level," Johnson told BBC Scotland.
 "That then relieves pressure on the backline.

-"Magennis, Nibet, McGeady, every time they come through a set of minutes, it makes me happier because I know we're going to step on further as a football club."
+"Magennis, Nisbet, McGeady, every time they come through a set of minutes, it makes me happier because I know we're going to step on further as a football club."

 - Our coverage of Hibernian is bigger and better than ever before - here's everything you need to know to make sure you never miss a moment